 Developing Optimism

-Human brains have a feature called neuroplasticity, which means that under the right conditions, the form of the brain can be reshaped to new uses.
-Neuropsychologist Donald Hebb first used the phrase, “Neurons that fire together, wire together” (Cooper et al., 2013). to describe how brain pathways are built and reinforced through repetition.
+The brain’s ability to change is called neuroplasticity.
+Under the right conditions, the form of the brain can be reshaped to new uses.
 Neuroplasticity means that our brains are physically changed by the information that goes through it.
 We can use self-directed neuroplasticity to focus attention on those things that support us and over time change our circuitry.
 This means that not only can the architecture of your brain be redesigned, but the architect can be YOU.

 Positivity expert Barbara Fredrickson (2009) explains that “we have tremendous influence over who we are becoming”.
 The traditional Buddhist saying, “The mind takes the shape of what it rests upon” means that we become what we repeatedly pay attention to.
-Fredrickson suggests that our habitual patterns of thought are pivotal and a key way to increase optimism is to simply notice positive aspects of your daily circumstances.
-She suggests that we stop to notice and take in that gorgeous blooming tree.
-Pause for a moment and appreciate the good intentions of a friend.
-Even the unfavorable circumstances in life are not wholly, completely, 100% bad.
-Researchers studying bereavement have found that people who experience at least some positive feelings when experiencing loss (like remembering the good qualities of their lost loved one, and being grateful for the care of loved ones still present) alongside their grief, recover much faster (Fredrickson, 2009).
+Fredrickson suggests that our habitual patterns of thought are pivotal.
+We increase optimism by intentionally pausing to noticing the good in everyday moments: admire a blooming tree, appreciate a friend’s good intentions.
+Even painful circumstances are rarely 100% bad.
+Researchers studying bereavement have found that people who experience at least some positive feelings when experiencing loss—like remembering the good qualities of their lost loved one and being grateful for the care of those still present— recover more quickly from grief (Fredrickson, 2009).

-Optimism can be cultivated through Mindfulness, a skill that is learned and practiced by focusing on the present moment and being experientially open.
-Recall the right vs. left brain optimism traits we covered earlier.
+One powerful way to cultivate optimism is through Mindfulness—a skill developed by focusing on the present moment with openness and curiosity.
+Remember the left/right brain activity differences discussed earlier?
 One study assigned one group of people to begin a practice of mindfulness meditation and another to a control group.
 Both groups were tested before and after the study by wearing a cap that monitored their brain activity.
 Those who meditated had increased brain activity in the left side immediately after the training and sustained the activity four months later.
 Remember that activity in the left side is linked to greater positivity (Fredrickson, 2009; Lybomirsky, 2008).
-This is fabulous news for born right brainers.
+That’s fabulous news for those of us born with a more right-leaning brain.
 We can meditate our way to optimism.

-You can also increase optimism by finding the great within the good (see Savoring).
-Take the example of preparing a meal.
-You slow down, not analyzing or dissecting, just fully absorbing and attending mindfully to the smell of the green pepper as you chop, the background sounds of your family mulling about, the way the water sparkles in the sink.
+Another route to optimism is through Savoring—fully immersing yourself in life’s good moments.
+Take the simple act of preparing a meal: slow down and notice the scent of a green pepper as you chop, the background hum of loved ones nearby, the sparkle of water in the sink.
 Fredrickson (2007) notes that optimists savor the good things in their lives before, during and after the fact.
 They look forward to it, drink it in while it’s happening, and afterward replay it in their minds.
 “That was so wonderful”.
-People who savor extract more positivity from life, relish it, and deeply appreciate each of it’s facets (Fredrickson, 2007).
+People who savor extract more positivity from life, relish it, and deeply appreciate each of its facets (Fredrickson, 2007).
 With savoring, the good gets even better, and the brain builds stronger pathways toward optimism.

-Another pathway to optimism is through Self-Compassion.
+Self-Compassion is another pathway to optimism.
 With self-compassion we can more skillfully cope with the negative thoughts and harsh criticism our brains feed us.
 With a healthy awareness of thoughts and emotions and the ability to give ourselves the kindness and acceptance we need to move through a challenge, we have reason to be optimistic because we know we can count on ourselves for comfort whenever we need it.
 We dwell less on perceived flaws or failures and recover more quickly from setbacks.
 With self-compassion, the future is bright.

-Psychotherapy offers several methods of dealing with pessimistic thoughts and feelings, and learning how to handle your spotlight.
-Here, we’ll review a few of our favorites:
+Psychotherapy offers several methods of dealing with pessimistic thoughts and feelings and learning how to handle your spotlight.
+In the next section, we’ll introduce a few of our favorites:

 The Four Steps